errantmind/faf-dns-proxy/README.md

 Contributions are welcome, but please discuss before submitting a pull request.
 If a discussion leads to a pull request, please reference the \#issue in the pull request.
 Unsolicited pull requests will not be reviewed nor merged.

-Any and all contributions, unless otherwise specified, will be licensed under the license specified by this project (below).
-All contributors agree to automatically and irrevocably relicense their code to match the project license if the project license changes.
-All contribitors, by submitting contributions as a pull request (or in any other form), agree to these terms.
-Any license changes will occur as a bump in versioning and the previous license will remain in effect for the previous version.

 ## License

 All code is licensed under AGPL 3.0 unless an individual source file specifies otherwise.

-If you don't like the license, convince me.